Floating

 • Check your emails for responsiveness.
 Your campaign should look, feel, and appear the same across all mobile devices and platforms;

 • Always measure email campaign success.
-To optimize your email strategy accordingly, you should always track the campaign metrics: open, clickthrough, bounce, conversion rates, and spam score.
+To optimize your campaign strategy, always track the campaign metrics: open, clickthrough, bounce, conversion rates, and spam score.

 Also read: